Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- Golden State is 5-5 against the spread and 6-4 overall in its last 10 contests.
+- Golden State has gone 5-5 in its past 10 contests, with a 4-6 record against the spread in that span.

-- Six of the Warriors' last 10 contests have gone over the total.
+- In their past 10 games, the Warriors have gone over the total five times.

 Lakers vs. Warriors Betting Splits